junegunn/vim-github-dashboard/README.md

 Navigation
 ----------

-Use `Tab` and `Shift-Tab` to navigate back and forth through the links.
+Use `CTRL-N` and `CTRL-P` to navigate back and forth through the links.

 Press `Enter` key or `double-click` on a link to open it in the browser.